-Here are the best webcam lighting to improve your Zoom calls in 2020
+Here are the best webcam lighting options to improve your Zoom calls

 - Webcam included: Angetube Streaming 1,080p HD Webcam with Built-in Light Ring

-Everything you need: Lume Cube Video Conference Lighting KitStaff pick
+Everything you need: Lume Cube Video Conference Lighting KitStaff Pick

-Get everything you'll need in this kit, including a light with adjustable brightness, adjustable color temperature from warm orange to cool white, a built-in frosted lens, and a white diffuser.
+Get everything you'll need in this kit, including light with adjustable brightness, adjustable color temperature from warm orange to cool white, a built-in frosted lens, and a white diffuser.
 Use the suction cup computer mount to secure it to your laptop or desktop monitor.
-The battery lasts for hours or plug it into the computer's USB port for continuous lighting.
+The battery lasts for hours or plugs into the computer's USB port for continuous lighting.

 Travel-friendly: FDKOBE Video Conferencing Lighting Kit

 The included carry bag and lightweight design make this kit the perfect option to take with you if you're working from various locations.
-It offers adjustable brightness and color temperature and comes with a suction cup mount with 180-degree adjustable joints.
-With up to a 15-hour battery life, lighting can last through a week (or two!) of virtual Zoom calls before needing a recharge.
+In addition, it offers adjustable brightness and color temperature and a suction cup mount with 180-degree flexible joints.
+With up to 15-hour battery life, lighting can last through a week (or two!) of virtual Zoom calls before needing a recharge.

 Multi-uses: Yarrashop Computer Ring Light

-If you're into other activities like vlogging, applying make-up, taking selfies, or snapping professional-looking product shots, this is a good option.
-Rather than securing to your computer via a suction mount, the extendable stand can go from 16 inches all the way up to 23 inches and rotate 360 degrees to position how you want it.
-With three lighting modes and 10 brightness levels, a rotatable phone holder adds to its versatility.
+This is a good option if you're into other activities like vlogging, applying makeup, taking selfies, or snapping professional-looking product shots.
+Rather than securing to your computer with a suction mount, the extendable stand can go from 16 inches up to 23 inches and rotate 360 degrees to position how you want it.
+A rotatable phone holder adds to its versatility with three lighting modes and 10 brightness levels.

 Comes with tripod: FeiYen Light for Video Conferencing

 Use this webcam light in the traditional way via a suction cup or with the adjustable tripod that can extend from 12-30 inches tall for positioning how you want it.
-Like other options on this list, it has adjustable brightness and color temperature, and a frosted lens to soften lighting.
-It also runs from a built-in battery and uses Type-C USC charging.
+Like other options on this list, it has adjustable brightness and color temperature and a frosted lens to soften lighting.
+It also runs from a built-in battery and uses Type-C USB charging.

 Webcam included: Angetube Streaming 1,080p HD Webcam with Built-in Light Ring